peter-evans/kdef/docs/docs/def/topic.md

     Number of partitions for the topic.

+    Note that decreasing the number of partitions is not supported.

+    If static `assignments` or `rackAssignments` are not specified, kdef will balance new partition replicas across available brokers.

 - **replicationFactor** (int), required

     Replication factor for the topic.
 Cannot exceed the number of available brokers.

+    If static `assignments` or `rackAssignments` are not specified, kdef will balance additional replicas across available brokers.
+    When decreasing the replication factor, replicas are removed from the "back" of partitions. i.e. `[1, 2, 3] -> [1, 2]`.

 - **assignments** ([][]int)